MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/pr-tutorial.md

     }
     ```

-2. Remove the "Only master branch" option, then click "Create Fork".
+2. Then, click on 'Create Fork' directly.

     ```component Image1
     {